famjean/R_functions_depository/Meta-Analysis.md

 3/ Function to perform meta-analysis with studies with missing data (mean difference)
 4/ Function to perform meta-analysis with studies with missing data (generalization)
 5/ Function to test variance between studies (between means)
 6/ Function to test variance between studies (generalization)
+7/ Function to perform meta-imputation (between means)
+8/ Function to perform meta-imputation (generalization)

 ---------------------------------------------------------------------------------------------------